Dear Brothers and Sisters,

 So, we continue to pray for one another and accompany one another.
 That accompaniment includes supporting our priests in taking on responsibilities in the pastoral service of the community.

 As you can hear, I am stressing God’s mercy and the importance of supporting one another in our journey through Lent to the celebration of the Easter mysteries and beyond.
 May I urge you to be positive in your outlook this Lent and to give time to pray with real faith and with real belief.

 There are obstacles to a positive attitude.
 One of those obstacles can be the news we hear or see or read.
 The media quite rightly calls us to account, and wrongs done in the name of the Church must be put right.
 But that necessary process can undermine faith and obscure all the good that you, the priests and people, do in the service of Christ.
 Keep going, trusting in the God who never forgets us.

 So, as we prepare for the season of Lent, be positive and support and accompany one another and those on the edges that our faith in Jesus Christ, who has died and who is risen, may be deeply real and active, and attractive to those who do not know him.Let us pray that, through a steadfast observance of Lent, we may gain pardon for sins and newness of life.

 Bishop of Northampton

-To be read and/or made available at all Masses on the Solemnity of the Mother of God, 31st Dec 2016 / 1st Jan 2017
+To be read and/or made available at all Masses for the Eighth Sunday of Lent, 25th/26th February 2017